 Local government - improving service and reducing costs

-Effective service quality management in the public sector brings
+managing service quality in the public sector can bring

 benefits to customers and the service provider.
 Customers receive

 better service - and the service provider benefits from reduced costs and increased

 loyalty and advocacy.